-A. There is a Clear Difference Between the Footwashing Jesus Performed and that of Jewish Custom
+A. A Clear Difference between the Footwashing Jesus Performed and That of Jewish Custom

-The Lord Jesus poured water into a basin and washed the disciples' feet during the last supper (Jn 13:1-5).
-This passage in John chapter 13 is the foundation of the church's practice of footwashing.
-From this passage in John 13, we understand that Jesus' washing of his disciples' feet was clearly different from the Jewish practice of footwashing.
-Likewise, the passages dealing with the establishment of the Holy Communion clearly differentiate the events of the last supper from the usual Passover feast.
-The Lord's consecration of the bread and the cup gave both a significance beyond mere commemoration of the Passover feast (cf. Lk 22:19-20).
-In comparison, the Lord Jesus' footwashing event, in John 13, also had a significance beyond mere Jewish customs and practices.
+The Lord Jesus poured water into a basin and washed his disciples' feet during the last supper (Jn 13:1-5).
+John chapter 13 is the foundation of the church's practice of footwashing.
+From this passage, we see that Jesus' washing of his disciples' feet was clearly different from the Jewish practice of footwashing.
+Likewise, the passages about the establishment of the Holy Communion clearly differentiate the last supper from the customary Passover feast.
+The Lord's consecration of the bread and the cup gave them a significance beyond mere commemoration of the Passover feast (cf. Lk 22:19-20).
+Likewise, the Lord Jesus' footwashing in John 13 had a significance beyond mere Jewish customs and practices.
 Jesus said to Peter, "If I do not wash you, you have no part in me" (Jn 13:8).
 Jesus also said, "You are clean, but not every one of you" (Jn 13:10).
-If the Lord's footwashing was simply a customary practice, then why does the Bible clearly relate the Lord's footwashing to having a "part with the Lord" and being spiritually clean?
+If the Lord's footwashing was simply a customary practice, why does the Bible clearly relate the Lord's footwashing to having a "part with the Lord" and to being spiritually clean?

-B. The Lord Jesus Commanded Us to Perform the Footwashing Sacrament (Jn 13:15)
+B. The Lord Jesus Commands Us to Perform the Footwashing Sacrament (Jn 13:15)

 After the Lord Jesus washed his disciples' feet, he commanded them, "For I have given you an example, that you also should do as I have done to you" (Jn 13:15).
 Furthermore, before his ascension, Jesus told his disciples "to observe all that I have commanded you; and lo, I am with you always, to the close of the age" (Mt 28:20).
-Since footwashing is one of Jesus' commandments, we cannot simply neglect to perform footwashing because we think it is insignificant.
-Jesus commanded us to follow his example and we ought to do so.
+Since footwashing is one of Jesus' commandments, we cannot neglect to perform footwashing simply because we think it is insignificant.
+Jesus commanded us to follow his example and so we ought to.

-C. Blessed Are They Who Do All That the Lord Has Commanded (Jn 13:16, 17)
+C. Blessed Are They Who Do All That the Lord Commands (Jn 13:16, 17)

-We dare not ignore, nor should we refuse to heed, the Lord's commandments.
+We dare not ignore or refuse to heed the Lord's commandments.
 For as obedient children of God, we must perform the sacrament of footwashing with due diligence and care.
-The Lord Jesus handed down to us an example and said, "If you know these things, happy are you if you do them" (Jn 13:17).
-If this is the Lord's command, how can we not do them?
+The Lord Jesus passed down to us an example and said, "If you know these things, happy are you if you do them" (In 13:17).
+If this is the Lord's command, how can we not do it?